-If you, your partner, or one of your kids has coeliac disease, you may be worried about the rest of your family.
-Here’s what you need to know…
+If you, your partner, or one of your children has coeliac disease, you may be worried about the rest of your family.
+If you’re been wondering about the likelihood of your children, or their siblings, developing coeliac disease’, here’s what you need to know…

 The odds are in your favour!